pattmehta/EasyThumbs/README.md

 ### Contents

-Package provides five main things
+Package provides six main things
 1. `EasyThumbs` view, which displays a list of row views with thumbnail image + detail text
 2. Customizable row detail view which receives `ThumbData`
 3. Background `task` to download image urls in a collection of `ThumbData`
 4. Built-in caching of the downloaded images
 5. Above list can be made selectable for single/multiple selections
-6. List can be refreshed using `onRefresh` callback
+6. List can be refreshed using `onRefresh` callback, and it can be filtered using `filterQuery` binding

 ### Usage